Søndeled Municipality

-Søndeled is a former municipality in the old Aust-Agder county in Norway.
-The 189 km2 municipality existed from 1838 until its dissolution in 1964 when it was merged into the municipality of Risør in what is now Agder county.
-The municipality encompassed the land around the Søndeledfjorden.
-The administrative centre of Søndeled was the village of Søndeled at the innermost part of the Søndeledfjorden.
-Other villages in Søndeled included Stamsø, Akland, Moen, Bossvika, and Sivik.
-The main churches for Søndeled municipality were Indre Søndeled Church in the village of Søndeled and Ytre Søndeled Church in the east, just outside of the town of Risør.
+Søndeled is a former municipality in the old Aust-Agder county, Norway.
+The 188.5 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now part of Risør Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Søndeled at the innermost part of the Søndeledfjorden.
+Other villages in Søndeled included Stamsøy, Akland, Moen, Bossvika, and Sivik.